adethe1st/Terraform-VPC-bastion-host/README.md

 Provisioners are used by terraform to define scripts and code that should be run once the resources are provisioned.
 They somewhat act as bootstrap data to run on the local or remote machines.
 An example would be defining environment variables aan copying filles from your local machine to the remote machine.

 ![VPC-Bastion-Host](Terraform%20VPC%20Bastion.svg)

+There is a placeholder file in the private key folder.
+This is used to hold the .pem file you would get from AWS access keys.
+Terraform provisioners would need this access to bootstrap some of the scripts used.
+Also, enusre the you change the name of the .pem used in the